 If you’re interested in making this trip yourself, keep reading to find out what my experience was like and my recommendations to make your road trip from Los Angeles to San Francisco unforgettable.

-What a Solo Road Trip from Los Angeles to San Francisco Looks Like
+What a Solo Los Angeles to San Francisco Road Trip Looks Like

 The shortest way you can get to San Francisco from Los Angeles is to take I-5 North to get you there in about 5 hours and 50 minutes.
 But, road trips are all about the stops along the way.
 I took the US-101 North/California State Route 1 route, also known as the Pacific Coast Highway.
 This made sure I’d be getting views of the California coast even though it adds a few hours to the trip.